barbagroup/cloud-repro/examples/osubenchmarks/azure/README.md

 ## Contents

 * `config_shipyard`: YAML configuration files for Batch Shipyard.
-  * `config.yaml`: Global configuration.
+  * `config.yaml`: global configuration.
-  * `pool.yaml`: Pool configuration.
+  * `pool.yaml`: pool configuration.
-  * `jobs.yaml`: Job configuration.
+  * `jobs.yaml`: job configuration.
 * `run-osu.sh`: Bash script to run inside the Docker container on Azure Batch.

-(Note: the configuration file with the credentials, `credentials.yaml`, is not version-controlled as it contains sensitive information.
+(Note: the Batch Shipyard configuration file with the credentials, `credentials.yaml`, is not version-controlled as it contains sensitive information.
 You will have to generate it before creating the pool with Batch Shipyard.)

 ## Run